-Maintain your brain: The secrets to aging successApril 27th, 2012 in Neuroscience /
+Maintain your brain: The secrets to aging successApril 27, 2012 in Medicine & Health / Neuroscience

 Aging may seem unavoidable, but that's not necessarily so when it comes to the brain.
 So say researchers in the April 27th issue of the Cell Press journal Trends in Cognitive Sciences explaining that it is what you do in old age that matters more when it comes to maintaining a youthful brain not what you did earlier in life.